+If you think about food preparation and preservation, the image, probably, is of work being done by women.
+This is also true whether it's preparing meals, baking breads, canning or saving seeds, women are responsible for the majority of these tasks.
 Isn't it ironic that while the world's women are the most involved with food, they have the least to say in our current food system, which is dominated by large multinational corporations.
-This system doesn't consider the wellbeing of women in the decisions it makes, especially not the well being of women of color.
+This system doesn't consider the well being of women in the decisions it makes, especially not the well being of women of color.

-Research shows that the current food system impacts women of color disproportionately with higher rates of heart disease, diabetes and obesity.
 Because communities of color experience higher rates of poverty, women of color are forced to make difficult decisions about food with limited income every day.
+Research shows that the current food system impacts women of color disproportionately with higher rates of heart disease, diabetes, asthma, obesity and other illnesses of under-nutrition.
 The vicious cycle of poverty and limited access to healthy food is further compounded because communities of color have little or no health insurance.